SofteqDG/ios-objective-c-coding-style/README.md

 `NSInteger` and `NSUInteger` SHOULD be used instead of `int`, `long`, etc per Apple's best practices and 64-bit safety. `CGFloat` is preferred over `float` for the same reasons.
 This future proofs code for 64-bit platforms.

-All Apple types should be used over primitive ones.
+All Apple types SHOULD be used over primitive ones.
 For example, if you are working with time intervals, use `NSTimeInterval` instead of `double` even though it is synonymous.
 This is considered best practice and makes for clearer code.

+However primitive types such as `int`, `uint8_t`, `int16_t` and etc. SHOULD be used if your code is sensitive to the size of the data you are working with (BLOBs, C Style structs and etc.).

 ## Naming